inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v12.0.md

 ### Upgrade InvenioRDM

-Python 3.9 or Python 3.12 are required to run InvenioRDM v12.
+Python 3.9 or 3.11 or 3.12 is required to run InvenioRDM v12.

 There are two options to upgrade your system: